elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "BoolFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "BytesFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "ColorFormat" needs to be exported by the entry point index.d.ts
-// src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "DateNanosFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "DurationFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "IpFormat" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:176:26 - (ae-forgotten-export) The symbol "NumberFormat" needs to be exported by the entry point index.d.ts